ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Explanation
     - Action plan
     - Timeline
-  * - 1: Underestimation of MAM and SAM exposure despite accurate replication of artifact wasting transition rates
-    - Bug in generation of wasting transition rate version #4 that erroneously set c_mam and c_sam parameters to zero
-    - `Update wasting transition rates to version 5 (in accordance with this PR) <https://github.com/ihmeuw/vivarium_research/pull/1403>`_
-    - Model 11.2
-  * - 2: Targeted MAM intervention not targeted to better MAM state instead of worse MAM state
-    - Bug
-    - Hussain implemented fix but it has not yet been run
-    - Model 11.2
-  * - 3: Wasting transition rates in scenario #13 are all considered uncovered by MAM treatment, despite having person time covered by MAM treatment
+  * - 1: Wasting transition rates in scenario #13 are all considered uncovered by MAM treatment, despite having person time covered by MAM treatment
     - Unknown
     - Engineers to investigate
     - Next model version
-  * - 4: Underestimation of diarrheal diseases and LRI excess mortality rates in 1-5 and 6-11 month age groups
-    - Suspected to be a timestep issue.
-Application of CGF EMR RRs can cause very high EMR rates for high-risk individuals in these age groups and our timesteps may not be short enough to accurately capture them.
-(Note that they are no faster than the diarrheal diseases and LRI remission rates, but we have adjusted the remission rates to account for the relatively long timestep in a way that we have not done for these EMRs.
-Also note that this same pattern is not present for ages/causes with lower EMRs, indicating it is likely not an issue with implementation of CGF risk effects on EMR)
-    - Test validation in variable timestep test runs when ready.
-No code changes for now.
+  * - 2: Some mortality rates are off -- note underestimation of diarrheal and LRI EMRs in model 12, but they look okay in model 11.2.
+However, malaria CSMR is low in 11.2 and okay in model 12.
+    - Unknown.
+To reevaluate as model versions catch up to one another.
+    - TBD
     - N/A